giraffe-tree/Doc/MyDaily/question&inspiration.md

 2. Could not succesfully extract the envionment variables needed for the VS setup.
 Cannot continueconfigure: Try setting --with-tools-dir to the VC/bin directory within the VS installation
 	- https://www.codetd.com/article/2901356

+3. this computer does not support Intel Virtualization Technology (VT-x) or it is being exclusively used

+	- android sdk 安装时候的问题

 ## 2019.12.17